-- Tier one: a 5% corporate contribution on per employee compensation exceeding half a million dollars
+- Tier one: a 5% corporate contribution tax on per employee compensation exceeding half a million dollars

 II.
 Social Security for Child Care and Early Learning

+Affordable and accessible child care and early learning is critical for working families and is key strategy to reduce the opportunity gap.
 The Coronavirus pandemic has created an enormous challenge for child care and early learning programs.
 Many are in danger of financial collapse.
-To respond, I am co-leading a coalition of organizations and advocates to propose significant state investments to stabilize, expand, and improve child care and early learning.
+A coalition of organizations and advocates are proposing significant state investments to stabilize, expand, and improve child care and early learning in Washington state.

-To fund these investments, we should build on the models of our state’s Paid Family and Medical Leave program, as well as the concept of social security, with a more progressive premium payment structure, to raise over $1 billion per year for the best investment we can make for our future – our kids.
+To fund these investments, we should build on the concept of social security and our state’s Paid Family and Medical Leave program, with a more progressive premium payment structure, to raise over $1 billion per year for this very important priority.